 Like BYOD, BYOM uses the idea that workplace productivity increases when staff are familiar with the technology or software.
 They tend to avoid working with equipment that they don’t understand or find difficult to operate.

 With the BYOM model, staff who wish to host a conference call from their personal device using their preferred communication tool – like Teams, Webex, Zoom, or any number of alternatives – can do so.
-It also allows for them to connect and use the preexisting hardware within the meeting room to help boost the efficiency of the collaboration.
+It also allows them to connect and use the preexisting hardware within the meeting room to help boost the efficiency of the collaboration.

 When multiple meetings require different UC platforms, BYOM has you covered there too.
-Irrespective of UC platform or communication tool, BYOM enables connection to external meetings from your meeting room with ease.
+Irrespective of the UC platform or communication tool, BYOM enables connection to external meetings from your meeting room with ease.